“Beloved, do not think it strange concerning the fiery trial which is to try you, as though some strange thing happened to you.”

 True love can empathize with those who suffer.
 That is why Peter calls these Asia Minor Christians “beloved.”
 True love finds its most significant expression in times of trial.
-It is essential to know that we are loved in times of hardship, whether it is God’s love or love of fellow Christians.
+It is essential to know that we are loved in times of hardship, whether God’s love or the love of fellow Christians.

 We ask, “If God loves me, why does he allow this to happen to me?”
 God’s answer is hammering hardens steel and crumbles putty.
 God’s purpose in a trial is to build character.

 We mean so much to the heart of God that he expresses his love to us in terms of endearment.